Weakly-special threefolds and non-density of rational points: Campana's orbifold pairs

 Theorem \ref{thm:main2} is reminiscent of the theorem of De Franchis that, for $V$ and $X$ varieties, the set of non-constant morphisms $V \to X$ is finite when $X$ is a log-general type curve.
 Such finiteness results pertain to the finiteness of certain Hom-schemes, whereas Theorem \ref{thm:main2} only guarantees the Mordellicity of the relevant Hom-schemes (as the desired zero-dimensionality can certainly fail as we just explained).

 As we briefly explained in the introduction, Theorem \ref{thm:main2} is used to prove Theorem \ref{thm:main_final}.
 In fact, for the threefolds $X$ considered in Theorem \ref{thm:main_final}, there is a smooth projective surface $B$ of Kodaira dimension one and an elliptic fibration $X\to B$ whose orbifold base $(B,\Delta)$ (see Definition \ref{definition:orbifold_base}) is of general type and satisfies $c_1(B,\Delta)^2 > c_2(B,\Delta)$.
-Now, the key observation is that almost all of the transcendental-rational points on $X$ give rise to orbifold near-maps $V\ratmap (B,\Delta)$, and the latter are finite modulo some exceptional locus by Theorem \ref{thm:main2}.
+Now, we observe that almost all of the non-constant rational maps $V\ratmap X$ considered in Theorem \ref{thm:main_final} give rise to non-constant orbifold near-maps $V \ratmap (B,\Delta)$, and the latter are finite modulo some exceptional locus by Theorem \ref{thm:main2}.
 We refer to Section \ref{section:bt_threefolds} for details.